 Quick Start

 This section outlines a streamlined path to automatically deploy an example of our entire pipeline in several quick steps.
 If you are interested in a more in-depth explanation of each of the components in our pipeline, please proceed to the sections below.
 These steps assume you already have an AWS account and knowledge of terminal commands.
-Note that the database in this pipeline will be based on the TeachSIM study we used to design the pipeline, so if wish to implement this pipeline for a study with different specifications, you will need to follow the more detailed instructions outside of this section.
+Note that the database in this pipeline will be based on the TeachSIM study we used to design the pipeline.
+If you wish to implement this pipeline for a study with different specifications, you will need to follow the more detailed instructions outside of this section.